 The obvious solution is to set passwords to never expire.
 Multiple authorities already claim that password expirations are a dying concept anyway.
 Of course, you may want to rethink this if there’s a chance that users are using vulnerable passwords.
 Before making this switch, use our free tool to check which accounts are using pwned passwords in Active Directory.
 The tool can also identify which accounts are using the same default passwords.
 You can use the information to encourage stronger passwords, before setting them to never expire.

 Sending password expiration emails

 If you need to enforce password expirations, you will need to ensure that remote users change their passwords prior to expiration, while connected to a VPN to the corporate network.
 You can do this by sending password expiration email reminders to users.
 Remember, many existing on-screen reminders will no longer work, even on VPN.
-Specops offers a free password notification tool that compares the pwdLastSet attribute with the maximum password age in the default domain policy, or fine-grained password policy, to send notification emails to users affected by a configured GPO.
+Specops offers a password notification tool that compares the pwdLastSet attribute with the maximum password age in the default domain policy, or fine-grained password policy, to send notification emails to users affected by a configured GPO.
 By encouraging users to change their passwords before they expire, you can prevent the cached credential problem altogether.